-Employees within the MINIMUM rate to MAXIMUM rate range who are demoted will receive a salary decrease of two (2) five percent (5%) steps (that is, 10.25%), provided that: 1) If the resulting rate exceeds the MAXIMUM rate of the new grade, the employee will be placed at the closest rate in the new grade (that is, SENIOR rate or SENIOR PLUS rate) which does not exceed a 10.25% decrease.
-2) In no event may the rate upon demotion be less than the MINIMUM rate or exceed the SENIOR PLUS rate.
+(1) Employees within the MINIMUM rate to MAXIMUM rate range who are demoted will receive a salary decrease of two (2) five percent (5%) steps (that is, 10.25%), provided that: 1) If the resulting rate exceeds the MAXIMUM rate of the new grade, the employee will be placed at the closest rate in the new grade (that is, SENIOR rate, SENIOR PLUS rate or L1 rate) which does not exceed a 10.25% decrease.
+2) In no event may the rate upon demotion be less than the MINIMUM rate or exceed the L1 rate.

-2. For Employees At MAXIMUM, SENIOR and SENIOR PLUS rates.
+2. For Employees at MAXIMUM, SENIOR, SENIOR PLUS and L1 rates.

-- a.
-Promotions and Reallocations. - i.
+a.
+Promotions and Reallocations.

+i.
 One or Two Grades

-Employees at the MAXIMUM, SENIOR or SENIOR PLUS rates who are promoted or reallocated by one (1) or two (2) grades will receive a salary increase of one (1) five percent (5%) step or two (2) five percent (5%) steps (that is, 10.25%), respectively, upon promotion or reallocation and receive the rate of the corresponding step of the new grade after promotion or reallocation.
+Employees at the MAXIMUM, SENIOR, SENIOR PLUS or L1 rates who are promoted or reallocated by one (1) or two (2) grades will receive a salary increase of one (1) five percent (5%) step or two (2) five percent (5%) steps (that is, 10.25%), respectively, upon promotion or reallocation and receive the rate of the corresponding step of the new grade after promotion or reallocation.